-Whether you are buying a new home or planning to refinance, you may be asking the question – ARM vs Fixed mortgage rate – which one is better?
-When you are trying to make a decision on whether to take an Adjustable Rate Mortgage or a Fixed, you should consider two factors:
+Whether you are buying a new home or planning to refinance, you may be asking the question – Adjustable Rate Mortgage (ARM) or Fixed mortgage rate – which one is better?
+When you are trying to make a decision on whether to take an Adjustable Rate Mortgage or a Fixed Rate, you should consider two factors:

-- How long you plan to stay in the property?
+- How long do you plan to stay in the property?